tionis/glyph.janet/README.md

 ## Design
 Glyph functions as CLI application that manages a git repo in `$GLYPH_DIR` that contains metadata about your collections and also allows your scripts to share a global key-value database and cache.
 In the future glyph will also manage secrets and cryptographic keys here.
+Collections are tracked via a git remote and linked to branch in the local glyph repo.
 To check out a collection glyph creates a git worktree at the path specified in which the collection files are available.
 Glyph furthermore allows collections to integrate further with glyphs processes by specifying additional optional features in a `.main.info.json` file.
 For example could a script be run after the first check out of a collection that install some dependencies.